yangfangs/physpetools/README.rst

     Print help message and exits.

 -i
-    Input a TXT file contain species names (abbreviated names) are same with KEGG species abbreviation.
+    Input a TXT file containing abbreviated species names.

 -o
-    A directory contain the generate configure files.
-The directory name is iview.
+    A directory to store outputs.
+The default is "iview".

 -r
     Annotating labels with ranges by kingdom, phylum, class or order.
 The default is phylum.